Grant Making Process

 concern.

-will be used, the amount of the total project or program budget, and other
+will be used, the amount of the total project/program and organization's overall budget, and other

 sources of funds.